zhanzhenzhen/futurescript/CONTRIBUTING.md

 Can't rely on any dependencies outside the ECMAScript 6 specification (even including Node.js built-ins such as `require`) except Babel, which can be removed finally (maybe in 2016).
 Basically, if an external dependency is a must, there's only 1 method: inject it to compiler in `"c-v<number>.<number>.<number>.js"`.

-Can't rely on any non-permanent files.
+Can't rely on any non-permanent files except `"locked-api.js"`.

 Must be in pure JavaScript (i.e. extension: .js) and comply with ECMAScript 6.